Financial Advisor Success

 Mark sends his calls to voicemail at times to get work completed.
 In the late afternoon when his energy is at its lowest, he returns calls and answers email.
 Two days a week in the afternoon he also meets with clients for their in-person reviews.

-Mark is a visual color codes his appointments.
+Mark is a visual person, as are most of us, and thus he color codes his appointments.
 He can glance at his schedule and know how the day is shaping up by the colors he sees.
 Green is for money making activities like prospecting and marketing.
 Yellow is for client appointments, orange is for networking events, and royal blue is for follow up and business management.

 Run the numbers